hornster02/hornster02/README.md

 <br/>
 -recovery record = no need to download damaged archives multiple times or accept data loss

 -profiles with different settings.
-Automation (by selecting a profile, for example, an encrypted archive with the current date and specific data can be automatically created to a predefined location)
+Automation (by selecting a profile, for example, an encrypted archive with current date and specific data can be automatically created to a predefined location)

--settings in the program folder = can fully work as a portable app ```WinRAR.ini``` Global\AppData=0
+-settings in app folder = can fully work as a portable app ```WinRAR.ini``` Global\AppData=0

--the file sizes in the main window are not displayed in confusing bytes
+-file sizes in main window are not displayed in confusing bytes

--in the main window it is possible to sort data by type 😮
+-in main window it is possible to sort data by type 😮

--better "solid" compression (many times faster and yet the resulting archive size can be 50+% smaller)
+-better "solid" compression (many times faster and yet resulting archive size can be 50+% smaller)

 -option to exclude certain files/folders when creating archives

--option to uncompress certain files to speed up the process
+-option to uncompress certain files to speed up process

 -is it possible that 7z doesn't support NTFS file system and can't archive more complex data that contains various security and symbolic links?
-How to achieve archiving the link and not the data it references and thus not break the data structure, among other things?
+How to achieve archiving link and not data it references and thus not break data structure, among other things?

 -7-Zip has overall better compression (but worse than ***🟦 PeaZip***) and, most importantly, FAR wider format support (often read-only, but that's no small thing at all).
 Being free in this form is probably a necessity...